Estimating Random-Walk Probabilities in Directed Graphs: Remaining Bounds

-\section{The Single-Source Problem}
+We now move on to the remaining upper and lower bounds for single-source, single-target, and single-node PPR estimation.
+Note that we have already covered all bounds for single-pair PPR estimation in previous sections.

-This section presents our results for the single-source problem, where we are interested in estimating $\vpi(s, t)$ for every possible target $t \in V$.
-The error requirement for each $\vpi(s, t)$ is the same as in the single-pair case (i.e.,~\Cref{eqn:def-singlepair}).
+\subsection{The Single-Source Problem}

-Recall from~\Cref{ac-source} that for the single source problem, the average-case complexity (averaged over all $n$ possible sources $s$) is the same as the worst-case complexity.
-Therefore, we will only consider the problem for a worst-case source.
+This section presents our results for the single-source problem.
+Recall from~\Cref{ac-source} that for the single-source problem, the average-case complexity (averaged over all $n$ possible sources $s$) is the same as the worst-case complexity.
+So we will only consider the problem for a worst-case source.